 1. What's your net worth?

 Your true worth is unquantifiable, my friend.
-But financially speaking, your net worth equals your assets—cash, property (like your home, car and furniture), your checking and savings account balances and any investments—minus your liabilities, which are your debts and other financial obligations.
+But financially speaking, your net worth equals your assets—cash, property (like your home, car, jewelry and furniture), your checking and savings account balances and any investments—minus your liabilities, which are your debts and other financial obligations.

-To calculate the net worth of your home, for example, you’d take an estimate of its current market value.
-(You can look at what similar homes in the neighborhood have sold for recently or have a real estate agent make an appraisal.)
-Next, subtract how much you still owe on your mortgage.
-If an agent says she could sell your home for about $215,000 and you owe about $110,000 on your mortgage, for example, that'd be about $105,000.
+To calculate the net worth of your home, for example, take an estimate of its current market value.
+(Look at what similar homes in the neighborhood have sold for recently or get an official appraisal.)
+Next, subtract how much you owe on your mortgage.
+If an agent says she could sell your home for $215,000 and you still owe $110,000, for example, that'd be $105,000.
 The asset value minus your liability (or what you owe on it) equals the net worth.

 Why is knowing your total net worth important?
 It gives you a true financial picture of how you're doing, and highlights where you could make improvements.